rust-lang/rfcs/text/0000-default-fields.md

 ## Implicit syntax for opting into field defaults

-Invoke field defaults implicitely instead of requiring a `..` in the struct initialiser.
+Invoke field defaults implicitely instead of requiring a `..` in the initialiser.
 This would be more in line with how other languages handle default values, but is less explicit.
-It would also be different from pattern matching for structures, that require a `..` to ignore unnamed fields.
+It would also be different from pattern matching for `struct`s, that require a `..` to ignore unnamed fields.

-A future RFC could propose making the `..` optional for all places it's required when dealing with structures.
+A future RFC could propose making the `..` optional for all places it's required when dealing with `struct`s.

 # Unresolved questions
 [unresolved]: #unresolved-questions